openwrt/packages/net/unbound/files/README.md

   option protocol 'mixed'
-    Unbound can limit its protocol used for recursive queries. ip4_only - limit issues if you do not have native IPv6 ip6_only - test environment only; could cauase problems ip6_prefer - both IPv4 and IPv6 but try IPv6 first mixed - both IPv4 and IPv6
+    Unbound can limit its protocol used for recursive queries. ip4_only - old fashioned IPv4 upstream and downstream ip6_only - test environment only; could cauase problems ip6_local - upstream IPv4 only and local network IPv4 and IPv6 ip6_prefer - both IPv4 and IPv6 but try IPv6 first
+    mixed - both IPv4 and IPv6
     default - Unbound built-in defaults